 Try as I might, sometimes my experience, expertise, wit, charm and warmth just doesn’t cut it.

 So, to all of you men out there that are finding our growing number of women advisors a bit daunting, let me assure you – we need you.
 We need more men in specialist fields of family therapy, leadership coaching, mentoring, cultural change and conflict resolution.
-As our reputation grows with small family businesses everywhere, we will continue to need to add expertise, and we hope that 2016 brings even more talent and more opportunities to our national network!
+As our reputation grows with small family businesses everywhere, we will continue to need to add expertise, and we hope the next year brings even more talent and more opportunities to our national network!

 Leave a Reply